typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - **`--baseUrl`**<br>
   Specifies the base url for internal link.
 If omitted all urls will be relative.
 Defaults to `.`

+## Frontmatter

+If frontmatter is required for adding further metadata please use [typedoc-plugin-frontmatter](https://github.com/tgreyuk/typedoc-plugin-frontmatter)

 ## Output formatting (Prettier)

 Generated Markdown is now parsed with [Prettier](https://prettier.io/) which is backed by the remark-parse package.
-This does require an additional peer dependency but has several benefits:
+Parsing documents with Prettier has several benefits:

 - Produces a consistent format.
 - Remove unnecessary escape characters.